 1. Beat the heat without breaking the bank at the free Museum of the Red River in Idabel.
 This small-town gem is a world-class attraction that features a permanent exhibit of 30,000 objects including Plains Indian garments and Southwestern Pueblo ceramics.
 Also on display is the reconstructed skeleton of the dinosaur Acrocanthosaurus Atokensis, which was discovered just 12 miles from the museum.

 2. Just 30 minutes north of the museum, a veritable paradise awaits you through the lush entrance of Beavers Bend State Park.
 Broken Bow Lake spans 22 miles and is renowned for its recreational opportunities including swimming, scuba diving and boating.
 Conveniently located halfway between Tulsa and Dallas, Broken Bow Lake is also a fisherman’s dream and offers float trips on the Lower Mountain Fork River.
 Pack a lunch and pull over on a shaded, secluded spot along the banks to enjoy some quiet time in nature, or enjoy multiple swimming stops along the way.

-3. (2021 Occurrence Cancelled) Labor Day wouldn’t be the same without a visit to the hugely popular Choctaw Nation Labor Day Festival & Powwow in Tuskahoma.
-This five-day festival features an intertribal powwow, children's games, arts and crafts, sporting tournaments and more.
-Friday and Saturday nights always include live performances by well-known entertainers, which draw huge crowds to this fun, free event.
+3. Labor Day wouldn’t be the same without a visit to the hugely popular Choctaw Nation Labor Day Festival & Powwow in Tuskahoma.
+This three-day festival features an intertribal powwow, children's games, arts and crafts, sporting tournaments and more.